California paid sick leave law provides some of the most comprehensive benefits in the U.S.

 - Employers can’t compel employees to take sick leave in increments of less than 2 hours (such as interpreting lunch breaks that exceed 1 hour as sick leave).

 - When paychecks are issued, owners must show how many hours of paid sick leave an employee has remaining on their pay stub.

 - Employers must maintain records documenting how much sick leave employees have earned and retain these records for 3 years

 California’s paid sick leave law text includes provisions for financial penalties against employers who illegally withhold paid sick leave.
 Employers can be fined administrative penalties the greater of triple the amount owed or $250, up to $4,000, plus additional penalties.

 California employers can be subject to fines of up to $10,000 plus back wages for retaliating against employees who use paid sick leave.
 In addition, the employer could be ordered to pay back any lost wages had the employee been suspended, demoted or terminated.

 As a General Rule

 To limit your potential liability, if you aren’t sure what laws apply, don’t discipline an employee for using paid sick leave without first speaking to a knowledgeable attorney.
-If an employee has already used all their paid sick leave time and they fail to report to work without providing notice, you can discipline them if this is stipulated in your company policy.
+However, suppose an employee has already used all their paid sick leave time and fails to report to work without providing notice.
+In that case, you can discipline them if this is stipulated in your company policy.